mitsuhiko/lucumr/2020/1/1/async-pressure.rst

 Back Pressure is Important
 --------------------------

-What we learn from the LHR disaster is that being able to communicate back pressure is crucial.
+What we learn from the Heathrow disaster is that being able to communicate back pressure is crucial.
 In real life as well as in computing time is always finite.
-EVentually someone gives up waiting on something.
+Eventually someone gives up waiting on something.
 In particular even if internally something would wait forever, externally it wouldn't.

 A real time example for this: if your bag is supposed to be going via London Heathrow to your destination in Paris, but you will only be there